mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 Availability of resources potentially novel.
 For example, the ability to have that number of identical computers for this audience in particular, and using this shape of working which was determined by technical reasons but which had an impact nevertheless on the ability for students to move around the room and the absence of a front for the teacher to teach from.
 After attempts in previous sessions I abandoned attempts to use the screen in the space to do explicit teaching.
 The process was very disruptive to the emerging group behaviours and practices.

+**Key questions / motivations in creating a new learning community**

 The game making community is not authentic or mature in the practices they are undertaking, the kind of community practices which we can undertake are focused partly on building connections to existing knowledge and practice.
 One of my roles as designer here was to uncover and to help participants explore knowledge that they were unaware they possessed.